-On one hand, the phenomena we found (i.e., the returning effects of strong influence pressure) are quite different from the classic line-judgment conformity studies [1,16].
-Notice that these experiments used questions with only one single correct answer [1].
-In contrast, in our experiment we examined the social influence on people's subjective preferences among similar items, which might result in such different phenomena.
-On the other hand, our findings reconcile the mixed results of studies investigating social conformity in product evaluation tasks (which are often subjective tasks) [7,9,23].
+On one hand, the phenomenon we found (i.e., the returning effects of strong influence pressure) is quite different from the classic line-judgment conformity studies (Asch,

+1956; Latané, 1981).
+Notice that these experiments used questions with only one single correct answer (Asch, 1956).
+In contrast, in our experiment we examined the social influence on people's subjective preferences among similar items, which might result in such a different phenomenon.
+On the other hand, our findings reconcile the mixed results of studies investigating social conformity in product evaluation tasks (which are often subjective tasks) (Burnkrant & Cousineau, 1975; Cohen & Golden, 1972; Pincus & Waters, 1977).
 Due to the returning effects, strong conformity pressure is not always more effective in influencing people's evaluations compared to weak conformity pressure.

-Additionally, in our experiment we did not look at social influence in scenarios where the uncertainty level is quite high.
-For example, in settings such as searching recommendations for restaurants or hotels where people have never been to, the level of uncertainty is high and people need to rely on other cues.
-However, in our experimental setting people can confidently make their choice by comparing the pictures of the settings.
+In addition, in our experiment we did not look at social influence in scenarios where the uncertainty level is quite high.
+For example, in settings such as searching recommendations for restaurants or hotels where people have never been, the level of uncertainty is high and people need to rely on other cues.
+However, in our experimental setting, people can confidently make their choice by comparing the pictures of the settings.
 Therefore, some caution is needed when trying to generalize our results to other settings with high uncertainty.

 Regarding the tasks used in the experiment, the choice of "which baby looks cuter on a product label" involves emotions and subjective feelings.
-Alternatively similar choices include the preferences of iTune music or YouTube's commercial videos.
-In contrast, the other type of question, "which loveseat is better", is less emotionally engaging.
-In this case people are more likely to consider the usability factors such as color and perceived comfortableness when making these types of choices.
-Results showed that the impact of social influence on these two different types of choices are similar and consistent, which suggests the general applicability of the results.
+Alternatively, similar choices include the preferences of iTunes music or YouTube's commercial videos.
+In contrast, the other type of question, "which loveseat is better," is less emotionally engaging.
+In this case, people are more likely to consider usability factors, such as color and perceived comfort, when making these types of choices.
+Results showed that the effect of social influence on these two different types of choices is similar and consistent, which suggests the general applicability of the results.

-There might be concern about cultural differences between the global nature of the respondents and the Western-style nature of the tasks.
-We point out that this intercultural preference difference inherent in the participant is assumed consistent throughout the test and therefore should not affect a particular person's preference changes and will not confound the results.
+There might be concern about cultural differences between the global nature of the participants and the Western-style nature of the tasks.
+We point out that this intercultural preference difference is inherent in the participant.
+Therefore, it is assumed to be consistent throughout the test and should not affect a particular person's preference changes and will not confound the results.

 During our research, we invented an experimental paradigm to easily measure the effects of social influence on people's decision making (i.e., the reversion) and manipulate conditions under which people make choices.
-This paradigm can be extended to scenarios beyond those of binary choices, to the effect of recommendations from friends as opposed to strangers and whether social influence varies with different visualizations for the recommendations.
+This paradigm can be extended to scenarios beyond those of binary choices, to the effect of recommendations from friends as opposed to strangers, and to social influence, which could be varied with different visualizations for the recommendations (e.g., displaying the average ratings from all the users, or showing the ratio of opposed opinions, or showing only the number of positive reviews such as "likes").